2016 – SEPTEMBER: Early Career Researcher Event

 “Of all the conferences I’ve been to, last week was one of the best.
 To have the opportunity to sit and discuss science and other topics with the brightest people around was a great opportunity.
 I’d like to thank you for the organisation that went into such a great two days.”

-September 15th and 16th saw the CBMNet ECR event take place at The Novotel, Sheffield.
+September 15th and 16th saw the CBMNet Early Career Researcher (ECR) Event take place at The Novotel, Sheffield.
 Day one saw 20 CBMNet ECRs present their work to a panel of 12 academics and industry, with prizes for the best three talks.
 This was followed by a networking dinner, with guest talk from Steve Cross.

-Day two was all about developing a career in industrial biotechnology, where we heard from academics and industrialists on their careers experiences– the good, the bad and the ugly!
+Day two was all about developing a career in Industrial Biotechnology (IB), where we heard from academics and industrialists on their careers experiences – the good, the bad and the ugly!
 This was followed by sessions on how to communicate science and create impact, how to write funding applications and the type of funding available to ECRs from the BBSRC.
 The event concluded with a session on reaching career goals and writing the ultimate CV.

 Participants rated the event on average 9/10.

-To date as a result of this event, Alex Holland has successfully applied for a CBMNet ECR grant to attend the Protein Secretion in Bacteria Conference, Nov 2016 in Florida.
+To date as a result of this event, Alex Holland has successfully applied for a CBMNet ECR grant to attend the Protein Secretion in Bacteria Conference in November 2016 in Florida.

 “This event was very helpful and informative and really laid out the landscape of pursuing a career in academic or industrial biotechnology”